 Show your love for nature by being prepared to take your own rubbish away with you, including your apple cores and banana peels.
 Take a bag or air-tight container to store your rubbish.

 Before you go out, reduce the rubbish you might have by removing as much packaging from the items you plan to take as possible, and pack any food into reusable containers.

 Help keep your favourite spaces clean by not contributing to the rubbish left there.

 Make a difference every day and take action by picking up rubbish on your daily commute.
 You could set a target each day and aim to pick up that many pieces of litter while on your journey.

 Get friends together for a beach or nature walk on the weekend and pick up rubbish as you go.
-If you want to go further, plan for the day and with a Sustainable Coastlines free DIY beach clean-up kit.

 Reduce the amount of rubbish you produce at home.
 Start by investigating items you could swap with plastic free alternatives.